 - Kinjiyoshien tea store: They sell some Japanese green tea from all the best areas in Japan and exquisite Japanese ceramics, with cup pricing from 200¥ to 2000¥ each.
 Staff can speak English.

 If you need some “kawaii” (cuteness) in your life, this is where you need to go.
-I thought I would get bored of the extreme kawaii vibe of Harajuku at some point, but it never happened.
-It remains my go-to place every time I want to go for a walk or sit in a cute and chilled café to write or study my Japanese lessons.
+I thought I would get bored with the extreme kawaii vibe of Harajuku at some point, but it never happened.
+It remains my go-to place every time I want to go for a walk or sit in a cute café to write or study my Japanese lessons.